tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 However, starting with CHIP-48 and SUPER-CHIP in the early 1990s, these instructions were changed so that they shifted `VX` in place, and ignored the `Y` completely.

 This is one of the main differences between implementations that cause problems for programs.
+Since different games expect different behavior, you could consider making the behavior configurable by the user.

 Step by step: